 *Travel caps do not include access to airport terminal stations.

-Opal cards must be purchased from retail outlets or online.
+Opal cards are available from retail outlets or online.
 You can find a full list of these here.

 The main locations for visitors to purchase cards include:

-Sydney Airport – You can purchase Opal cards at Newslink or WH Smith book shops at either terminal.
-There is talk of selling them at the Airport stations but this has not happened yet as far as I know.
+Sydney Airport – You can purchase Opal cards at Sydney Airport Stations, Newslink or WH Smith book shops at either terminal.

 Near City Train stations – You cannot buy cards at train stations although most will have a newsagent or convenience store nearby where you can.
 You can now load credit onto your card using machines at most major stations.